-Introvert Trying To Navigate The Holidays?
-8 Ways To Protect Your Quiet Time
+Introvert Navigating The Holidays?
+8 Ways To Protect Your Peace

 Events are the dominating theme of holiday time.
 Christmas parties and dinner gatherings often fill our schedules.
 If you are an introvert, all of these events can be exhausting for reasons you may or may not know.